ctec3905students/website-hamzahl/readme.md

 #### Const usage
 * I general always use `const` instead of `let` for variable declarations I feel the variable needs to change.
 This is also practiced in industry.

+# Validator
+#### HTML
+* I believe the below warning can be ignored as the purpose of this assignment is to utilise semantic elements.
+I could easily switch this to a div but opted for the semantic element as it works in google chrome.
+See below:
+`Warning: The dialog element is not supported in all browsers.
+Please be sure to test, and consider using a polyfill.`

+#### CSS
+* The below error may appear depending what version of the css validator is being used.
+A bug exists on the [main validator](https://jigsaw.w3.org/css-validator/) which causes CSS3 Variables to throw an error.
+This issue was fixed in their [beta validator](https://validator.w3.org/nu/).
+Error below is not displayed on latest validator:
+`Parse Error --main-bg-color: #222629;`

 # Bugs
 #### Stylesheet not appearing (Only occurred once)
 * An issue arose on GitHub Pages and local instance following `commit 4361730 (Merge branch 'feature/navigation')`.
 It would appear as the previous stylesheet was being cached.
 This can be resolved by the following :